Spontaneous Broken Local Conformal Symmetry and Dark Energy Candidate: Abstract

 The local conformal symmetry is spontaneously broken down to the Local Lorentz invariance symmetry through the approach of nonlinear realization.
 The resulting effective Lagrangian, in the unitary gauge, describes a cosmological vector field non-minimally coupling to the gravitational field.
 As a result of the Higgs mechanism, the vector field absorbs the dilaton and becomes massive, but with an independent energy scale.
-As dark energy candidate, the phenomenological consequences of this Proca type vector field are discussed.
+The Proca type vector field can be modelled as dark energy candidate.
 The possibility that it further triggers Lorentz symmetry violation is also pointed out.

-\begin{flushleft} { 1.
-Introduction} \end{flushleft} Astronomical observations have shown strong evidence for the existence of the dark energy, which is assumed to be smoothly distributed through the universe.
-It accounts for about 70\% of the total mass energy of the universe and tends to increase the expanding rate of the universe.
-In practice, the candidate for the dark energy, besides the cosmological constant, is usually taken to be a dynamical component [1].